-10. Our business is concentrated in the telecommunication equipment category as well as in the wearables category, and variations in consumer demand as well as market sentiment for these product categories could adversely affect our business, results of operations and financial condition.
+14. Our business is concentrated in the telecommunication equipment category as well as in the wearables category, and variations in consumer demand as well as market sentiment for these product categories could adversely affect our business, results of operations and financial condition.

 Our business is concentrated in the telecommunication equipment category as well as in the wearables category.
-For the financial years ended March 31, 2022 and March 31, 2023, our sales from the Hearable and Wearable category were $\overline{1,577.92}$ lakhs and $\overline{5,929.10}$ lakhs constituting 13.01% and 22.43% of our revenue from operations, respectively.
-For the financial years ended March 31, 2022 and March 31, 2023 our sales from the Phones category were $\overline{8,278.90}$ lakhs and $\overline{12,360.88}$ lakhs constituting 68.26% and 46.76% of our revenue from operations, respectively.
+For the financial years ended March 31, 2022 and March 31, 2023, our sales from the Hearable and Wearable category were ₹1,577.92 lakhs and ₹5,929.10 lakhs constituting 13.01% and 22.43% of our revenue from operations, respectively.
+For the financial years ended March 31, 2022 and March 31, 2023 our sales from the Phones category were ₹8,278.90 lakhs and ₹12,360.88 lakhs constituting 68.26% and 46.76% of our revenue from operations, respectively.
 We may be susceptible to changes in consumer demand as well as market sentiment for and within the telecommunication equipment category and wearables category in general.
 Further, the growth of our business is dependent upon the growth in the market for the kind of products we offer.
 Stagnancy or a decrease in the market for the kind of products we offer could have an adverse effect on our business, results of operations and financial condition.
 We cannot assure you that demand for our telecommunication equipment category and wearables category will continue at current levels in the future, or that if demand for such product categories decreases, that we would be able to pivot to alternative product categories.
-Any decline in the sales of our telecommunication equipment category and wearables category and financial condition.
+Any decline in the sales of our telecommunication equipment category and wearables category may adversely affect our business, results of operation and financial condition.

-11. We rely completely on third-party logistics providers for supply and transportation of our products to our distributors.
+15. We rely completely on third-party logistics providers for supply and transportation of our products to our distributors.

 We do not have an in-house logistics facility and rely completely on third-party logistics providers on provision of logistic services.
 These third-party logistic providers assist us in supply and transportation of our products to our distributors.
 The logistic services that our third-party logistic providers provide to us are critical to our supply chain and our ability to manage supply chain risk and distribution costs, as well as maintain control and traceability over our products.
 However, our third-party logistic providers' ability to provide us with these services effectively depends on a number of factors, some of which are beyond their control.
-To the extent that our third-party logistic providers are critical to us to manage our supply chain, insufficient labour or transportation resources, non-compliance with licensing or permit requirements, breakdowns in machinery or equipment, factors affecting road transportation or its infrastructure, such as political unrest, bad weather conditions and natural disasters, our ability to deliver products to our distributors could be disrupted, which could adversely affect our business, results of operations and financial condition.
+To the extent that our third-party logistic providers experience any disruptions or delays in their operations due to, for example, disruptions in the technology it uses to manage our supply chain, insufficient labour or transportation resources, non-compliance with licensing or permit requirements, breakdowns in machinery or equipment, factors affecting road transportation or its infrastructure, such as political unrest, bad weather conditions and natural disasters, our ability to deliver products to our distributors could be disrupted, which could adversely affect our business, results of operations and financial condition.